 Yes.
-Before you submit any confidential information, please download and complete the mutual confidentiality agreement form.
+Before you share any confidential information, please download and complete the Mutual confidentiality agreement form.

-You will have full ownership rights to new intellectual property generated from the screening results.
+You will have full ownership rights to new intellectual property generated from the results of your subsidised screen.

 If the screening campaign is successful in generating active ‘hits’, the applicant will receive a list of the most active structures via secure file transfer.

 Any new intellectual property arising from the hit list is owned by the applicant, subject to a Service Terms contract.
 Applicants are then free to pursue further development however they desire.

 Once your application has been accepted, we will liaise with you to initiate the assay transfer.

 We then reproduce the data generated in your laboratory and optimise, miniaturise and finally, automate your assays.

 At this point, the assay is tested via a pilot screen, running approximately 10,000 compounds in duplicate.
 If the pilot screen is successful (returning the expected hit rate and robustness), the full-scale screening campaign will commence.

 We will test up to 300,000 small molecules in your assay (single point).
 Hits from this screen will be triaged according to their effect, using thresholds determined by our screening experts.
 Hits interfering with the technology will be filtered out through a counter-screen assay.
 Finally, the potency of the hits will be determined with a 5- or 10-point dose-response assay.